BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Variable: `variable`

-This condition checks if a variable value matches given [pattern](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).
+This condition checks if a variable value matches given <a href="https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html" target="_blank">pattern</a>.
 The first argument is a variable (with `%` characters).
 Second one is the pattern (for example, if you want to check if it's "word", the patter would simply be `word`, but if you want to check if it's a number (positive or negative) you would use `-?\d+` pattern - `-?` means a dash or no dash, `\d` means any digit and `+` allows that digit to be repeated one or more times).

 !!! example
     ```YAML